Venus' flower basket: Biology

+Hexactinellids in the Pacific ocean form reefs, which may collecting carbon in deep sea environments.

 Reproduction

-As said in the introduction, little is known about reproduction.
+Little is known about the reproduction of these sponges.
 Sperm was found in one sample of E. aspergillum, within the connective tissue, and was described as aggregated clusters within very fine, thread-like appendages.
 This would contribute to the idea of the species being hermaphroditic.
 While these sponges are sessile, the sperm can be carried by the current and the ova that a different organism retained can be fertilized.
-It is also suggested that this species reproduces sexually, which can be deduced by the occurrence of their "internal recirculation patterns".